harshaltribhuwan/linkedin-clone/README.md

 # LinkedIn Clone

-## It is a LinkedIn clone. built using React.js, Redux, Material-UI, CSS in front-end, and for back=end it uses Firebase.
+## It is a LinkedIn clone. built using React.js, Redux, Material-UI, CSS in front-end, and for back-end it uses Firebase.
 It has hosted on firebase's hosting platform.

 ![image](https://user-images.githubusercontent.com/73797796/135116586-223cb37d-9f96-4b7e-880a-a6f81faf51b3.png)